Project-MONAI/tutorials/auto3dseg/docs/algorithm_generation.md

 ### Algorithm Templates

 The Python class **BundleGen** utilizes [the default algorithm templates](https://github.com/Project-MONAI/research-contributions/tree/main/auto3dseg) implicitly.
 The default algorithms are based on four established works (DiNTS, SegResNet, SegResNet2D, and SwinUNETR).
 They support both 3D CT and MR image segmentation.
 In the template, some items are empty or null, and they will be filled together with dataset information.
 The part of the configuration file "hyper_parameters.yaml" is shown below.
-In the configuration, the items (like "bundle_root", "data_file_base_dir", and "patch_size") will be filled up automatically with any user interaction.
+In the configuration, the items (like "bundle_root", "data_file_base_dir", and "patch_size") will be filled up automatically without any user interaction.

 ```
 bundle_root: null